earthlab/earthlab.github.io/_posts/courses/earth-analytics/04-vector-data-gis-r/review-materials/2017-07-25-plot02-custom-mapsggplot-R.md

 ##  +proj=longlat +datum=NAD83 +no_defs +ellps=GRS80 +towgs84=0,0,0
 ```

-It looks like our data are not all in the same coordinate reference system (`CRS`).
+It looks like your data are not all in the same coordinate reference system (`CRS`).
 Let's go ahead and reproject the data so they are in the same `CRS`.
 Also below
-we spatially CROP the roads data since we only need road information for our
+you spatially CROP the roads data since you only need road information for your
 study area.
 This will also making plotting faster.